MadhuraSubhashTayade/Vue-ToDo-App/README.md

 # todo-app

-This template should help get you started developing with Vue 3 in Vite.
+This is a ToDo List Application that allows you to add, edit, delete todos, developed in Vue3.

 ## Recommended IDE Setup